hakan-vintercapital/index/index_methodology.md

 with 20-second intervals between 00:00 and 24:00 CET.

 A daily closing value is calculated at 17:00 CET.
-The index value is published in USD, EUR and SEK using exchange rates from ECB.
+The index value is published in USD, EUR and SEK using validated exchange rates.

 Eligible constituents {#sec:eligible-const}
 ---------------------